The Emotion of Jahsharn

 If I Could Forget

 A: How did you mobile photography journey begin?
 How has it changed your craft?

 P: During the latter part of 2011, I happened upon a blog on iPhone photography apps, I was amazed at the photographic examples given for the applications.
 Well every creative bone inside me could not wait to buy my first app called Hipstamatic.
 Like hundreds before me I was hooked!
 However, I’m a self confessed control freak when it comes to lighting and composition.
 After awhile the constraints within the Hipstamatic’s filters and square format stifled me.
 With this said I embarked on finding the apps that would complement my style and help me evolve creatively.
 My art is my life!
-I wrote once before that through mobile photography my interpretation of life has been revolutionised.
+I wrote once before that through mobile photography my interpretation of life has been revolutionized.
 I am like a child at times, (which is great since I’m forty).
 I just can’t stop downloading every visual aspect of my surroundings and transposing it into my mental creative log.
 This is only possible with the iPhone.
 I can capture my children playing, someone walking, a reflection of myself, nothing I see is ever missed.
-Life for me is an evolving journey of the choices we make, Art for me is a visual interpration of those choices, captured in a moment of clarity.
+Life for me is an evolving journey of the choices we make, Art for me is a visual interpretation of those choices, captured in a moment of clarity.

 A: Your portraits are amazing.
 Each one conveys such raw emotion.
 I am blown away by the depth of each one of them.